'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 Air pollution is a major public health problem across Pakistan, where an estimated 128,000 people die annually from air pollution-related illnesses, according to the Global Alliance on Health and Pollution.

 But researchers say the government has downplayed the severity of the problem for years, produced unreliable data and sought to pass blame to neighboring India.
-Indeed, the environmental protection department of Punjab, the province surrounding Lahore, has not updated its air quality levels for several weeks on its website, reporting it at 166 – a level of airborne fine particulate matter that the U.S. EPA considers to be "unhealthy" but which the Pakistani government says is "satisfactory."
+Indeed, the environmental protection department of Punjab, the province surrounding Lahore, has not updated its air quality level for several weeks on its website, reporting it at 166 – a level of airborne fine particulate matter that the U.S. EPA considers to be "unhealthy" but which the Pakistani government says is "satisfactory."

-In response, a growing wave of clean-air activists — including a group called the "Scary Moms," environmental lawyers, tech entrepreneurs and even foreign embassies — are using new sources of pollution data to pressure the government to take action.
+In response, a growing wave of clean-air activists — including a group called the "Scary Moms," environmental lawyers, tech entrepreneurs and even foreign embassies — is using new sources of pollution data to pressure the government to take action.
 And it might be working — the government is set to roll out a new series of policies aimed at improving air quality.

-The movement began with a Pakistani engineer Abid Omar, who in 2017 began crowd-sourcing data from citizen-owned air quality monitors and uploading the information on Twitter.
-Omar, who used to live in Beijing, said he was inspired by seeing how citizen activism helped pressure the Chinese government tackle air pollution.
+The movement began with a Pakistani engineer, Abid Omar, who in 2017 began crowd-sourcing data from citizen-owned air quality monitors and uploading the information on Twitter.
+Omar, who used to live in Beijing, said he was inspired by seeing how citizen activism helped pressure the Chinese government to tackle air pollution.

 "We are utilizing data coming out of this network to spread the message about how severe the air pollution is, which we did not know until we had these monitors," Omar says.
 "Just a very simple act has this huge impact."

-Omar's initiative was followed by the U.S. State Department, which erected monitors in the U.S. embassy in Islamabad and at its consulates – for U.S. citizens living in Pakistan to have access to data about air pollution.
+Omar's initiative was followed by the U.S. State Department, which erected monitors in the U.S. Embassy in Islamabad and at its consulates — for U.S. citizens living in Pakistan to have access to data about air pollution.
 Those figures are also regularly tweeted out.
 They generally correlate with the citizen-sourced data.

 "For the first time, people got numbers and realized how bad it was," said Rafay Alam, an environmental lawyer, referring to the data shared by Omar's initiative and the State Department.
 "And no surprise, Lahore is near the top of the list of the most polluted cities in the world."